Station Science in Full Swing as SpaceX Crew-2 Nears Launch

-Category: Space Hits: 0The SpaceX Falcon 9 rocket with the Crew Dragon Endeavour atop stands at the Kennedy Space Center launch pad in Florida.
+Category: Space Hits: 2The SpaceX Falcon 9 rocket with the Crew Dragon Endeavour atop stands at the Kennedy Space Center launch pad in Florida.

 Science is in full swing aboard the International Space Station today as the Expedition 65 crew studies how microgravity affects the human body.
 Back on Earth, four Commercial Crew astronauts are less than two days away from launching to the orbiting lab from Florida.